Why The Government Wants To Classify You As A Domestic Terrorist With Matthew Kolken | OAP #71

 And all of those states need to have constitutional carry so that anyone can carry a gun.

-Anyone that's in one of those states that has a concealed carry license, if if let's say there isn't, or if anyone has a concealed carry license from any of the other states, it should be automatically honored.
+Anyone that's in one of those states that has a concealed carry license, let's say there isn't, or if anyone has a concealed carry license from any of the other states, it should be automatically honored.

-I mean, what what is this?
+I mean, what is this?

-If I have a light license to drive a car, I don't need to have a separate state license to go into another state.
+If I have a license to drive a car, I don't need to have a separate state license to go into another state.

-Somebody asked the first it's a it's a pain in the ass.
+It's a pain in the ass.

-You have to get three um uh references who are willing to that live in your direct area, so you have to ask three people who would be willing to be contacted by the Erie County Sheriff where I live.
+So you have to ask three people who would be willing to be contacted by the Erie County Sheriff where I live.

 Once that happens, you submit the application.